MerginMaps/docs/src/field/mobile-app-ui/index.md

 - **Close account** can be used to delete your account within the <MobileAppNameShort />

 :::danger WARNING
 Be careful!
-If you delete your account, you will lose access to your <MainPlatformName /> projects both on the mobile device and on the server.
+If you delete your account, you will lose access to your <MainPlatformName /> projects both on the mobile device and on the <DashboardShortLink />.
 :::